-Douglas C. Rinker, 60, has been a Director since 2006.
+Douglas C. Rinker, 61, has been a Director since 2006.

-Mr. Rinker is the Chairman of the Board and President of Winchester Equipment Company, an equipment sales, rental and service company headquartered in Winchester, Virginia.
-Additionally, Mr. Rinker currently serves on the Frederick County Economic Development Authority.
-As the chief executive officer of a successful company, Mr. Rinker provides the Board with valuable insight and guidance on the issues of corporate strategy, business community growth and risk management.
+Mr. Rinker is the Chairman of the Board of Winchester Equipment Company, an equipment sales, rental and service company headquartered in Winchester, Virginia.
+Additionally, Mr. Rinker currently serves as Chairman of the Frederick County Economic Development Authority.
+As the Chairman of a successful company, Mr. Rinker provides the Board with valuable insight and guidance on the issues of corporate strategy, business community growth and risk management.
 Mr. Rinker has demonstrated his commitment to the community by assisting several community and civic organizations.

-John D. Stokely, Jr., 67, has been a Director since 2006.
+John D. Stokely, Jr., 68, has been a Director since 2006.